SingularisArt/Website/content/post/how-im-able-to-take-notes-with-latex-in-mathematics-class.md

 ![today](/posts/gifs/today-date.gif)

-Here is how the snippets look like:
+Here is the snippet code for it:

 ```snippet
 snippet date-time "Today's date and Current Time"